 It’s not always easy to find positive role models in the sporting world.
 Sure, if all we’re looking for is success or strength, there are plenty of examples in Australia.
 But what about sportsmen and sportswomen who also have integrity, and who speak and act in ways that you can say to your own children, there’s someone to look up to?
-There’s been more than a few times when I’ve had to say to by kids, sure this person excels in their sport but… It is refreshing when one can complete the sentence without needing to introduce the ‘but’!
+There’s been more than a few times when I’ve had to say to my kids, sure this person excels in their sport but… It is refreshing when one can complete the sentence without needing to introduce the ‘but’!

-All of my three children play cricket.
+All my three children play cricket.
 My boys have been playing for years and my daughter is playing her first season.
 I love watching my kids train and play.
-I love that the fact that I can no longer face my boys in the nets, too many bruising deliveries now.
-I love watching a beautiful cover drive and hearing the sound of the ball reverberate off the willow.
+I love the fact that I can no longer face my boys in the nets, too many bruising deliveries now.
+I love watching a beautiful cover drive and hearing the sound of the ball reverberating off the willow.
 I love how my daughter and her friends enjoy every moment of a game and encourage each other, and even make a rep team after only 3 months of playing!

-Cricket is a beautiful sport to watch and to play.
+Cricket is a beautiful sport to watch and play.
 And yes, cricket is also frustrating.
 Seriously, in few sports does a single ball or shot have such repercussions for an entire game.
 Sometimes, as I tell my kids, you have to accept the fact that Umpire made a mistake (or just possibly maybe, my own kids played the wrong shot).
 Whether they played well or not so well, I can say to them now, remember the perspective Marnus Labuschagne has spoken about.

 Those living in a cricket playing nation will almost certainly have heard the name Marnus Labuschagne.
-Marnus Labuschagne is emerging a truly great cricketer for Australia.
+Marnus Labuschagne is emerging as a truly great cricketer for Australia.
 While debuting for Queensland in the Sheffield Shield during 2014-15 and receiving his baggy green in 2018, it was during the recent Ashes tour of England that Labuschagne’s reputation shot into the sky.
-Filling in for an injured Steve Smith, he batted beautifully for Australia and retained the spot for the rest of series.
+Filling in for an injured Steve Smith, he batted beautifully for Australia and retained the spot for the rest of the series.

 Yesterday during the First Test against New Zealand, Marnus Labuschagne scored his third consecutive century during the Australian Summer.
 He is an impressive young Aussie cricketer and has easily cemented his place in the nation’s first 11.

 There is another quality about Marnus Labuschagne that I can point out to my children.
 For Labuschagne there is more to life than cricket and sporting success.
-Obviously, to play at such a standard he is clearly gifted at the game and no doubt he trains tirelessly, at yet, he is open to sharing what life is about for him.
+Obviously, to play at such a standard he is clearly gifted at the game and no doubt he trains tirelessly, and yet, he is open to sharing what life is about for him.

 “Sport is a fickle game and injuries play a big part.
 In the big scheme of things, what you’re worth, what you put your value in, isn’t out there on the pitch; it’s internal and in Christ… cricket is always going to be up and down and if you have [Jesus Christ as] a constant in your life, it makes life a lot easier.”